istio/community/WORKING-GROUP-PROCESSES.md

 * **Create a Wiki**.
 Create a wiki page on [GitHub](https://github.com/istio/istio) titled "GROUP_NAME Design Decisions".
 This page will be used to track important design decisions made by the working group.

+* **Create a Public Google Group**.
+Call the group "istio-*group_name*" (all in lowercase, dashes for spaces).
+This mailing list must be open to all.

 * **Schedule a Recurring Meeting**.
 Create a recurring meeting (weekly or bi-weekly, 30 or 60 minutes) and call the meeting GROUP_NAME Group Sync-Up".
 Attach the meeting notes document to the calendar event.
 Generally schedule these meetings between 9:00AM to 2:59PM Pacific Time.

-* **Create a Public Google Group**.
-Call the group "istio-*group_name*" (all in lowercase, dashes for spaces).
-This mailing list must be open to all.
+Invite the public Google group to the meeting.

 * **Register the Working Group**.
 Go to [WORKING-GROUPS.md](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and add your working group name, the names of the leads, the working group charter, and a link to the meeting you created.